conda/conda/docs/source/building/variants.rst

 Wherever pinning expressions are accepted, you can customize both lower and upper bounds.

 .. code-block:: python

     # produces pins like >=1.11.2,<1.12
     variants = [{'numpy': '1.11', 'pin_run_as_build': {'numpy': {'max_pin': 'x.x'}}}]

-Note that the final pin may be more specific than your initial spec. here, the spec is 1.11, but the produced pin could be 1.11.2 - the exact version of numpy that was used at build time.
+Note that the final pin may be more specific than your initial spec.
+Here, the spec is 1.11, but the produced pin could be 1.11.2, the exact version of numpy that was used at build time.

 .. code-block:: python